dglsparsons/dglsparsons.github.io/posts/task-a-simple-automation-tool.md

 all [here](https://taskfile.dev/#/installation).

 Once installed we can run `task --init` in a directory we want to issue commands from.
 This will create a simple `Taskfile.yml` file.
-This file is used to define all the possible tasks we want to run.
+This file is in yaml format - an incredibly popular human-readable file format.
+This `Taskfile.yml` file is used to define all the possible tasks we want to run.
 Initially, it just contains a `Hello, World!` example.
 ```yaml
 # https://taskfile.dev